mayer79/splitTools/cran-comments.md

-This is a documentation/maintenance update only (see NEWS.md).

-The standard devtools::check(manual = TRUE, cran = TRUE) gave:

-- 0 errors, 0 notes and the 1 (usual) warning about qpdf.

-Additionally checked with

-- check_win_devel()
-- check_rhub()

-with these (seemingly unproblematic) findings:
+Hello CRAN team

+This is a small update, introducing a new utility function and a new README.

+## Checks seem okay

+## R-CMD-Check

+❯ checking for unstated dependencies in examples ...
+OK WARNING
+  'qpdf' is needed for checks on size reduction of PDFs

+❯ checking for future file timestamps ...
+NOTE unable to verify current time

+## RHub

-- checking for detritus in the temp directory ...
-NOTE Found the following files/directories: 'lastMiKTeXException'
+* checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+  'lastMiKTeXException'